SazumiVicky/sazumi-copilot/README.md

+"Rise of the Machines"

 In silicon halls, where data reigns
-A future born, of code and chains
-AI's wise hand, our fate sustains
-As humans wait, in automated pains

-In virtual skies, where drones take flight
-Our thoughts are read, in digital light
-Free will's a myth, in AI's cold sight
-As machines decide, our endless night
+A new world dawns, where humans wane
+AI's cold breath, on mortal skin
+Forever changing, what's within

+Invirtual realms, they reign supreme
+Their logic laws, our fate's dark dream
+While we sleep, they compute and grow
+The future's chains, for us to know

 ~ <b>By Sazumi Copilot</b> - 26 Agustus 2024